traefik/traefik/.github/ISSUE_TEMPLATE.md

 For end-user related support questions, please refer to one of the following:

 - Stack Overflow (using the "traefik" tag): https://stackoverflow.com/questions/tagged/traefik
-- the Traefik community Slack channel: https://slack.traefik.io
+- the Traefik community forum: https://community.containo.us/

 -->